nielsdegroot789/schoolbib/README.md

 The database is already within the project (backend/src/db/db.sqlite).

+If this is not the case the Db can be found [here](https://drive.google.com/file/d/1ePCwcL7kM8c86KaaXjNW9Xa5BG463IeZ/view?usp=sharing) and needs to be placed in the route mentioned above.

 # How to operate

 In the project there are 3 different of roles